stephan-double-u/cross-language-validation-schema/README.md

 - _number_
 - _boolean_

-If the string complies to the data-time format it should be interpreted as such.
+If the string complies to the _data_ resp. _data-time_ format (according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)) it should be interpreted as such.

-**TODO**: specify date and date-time formats.

 #### EQUALS_ANY_REF
 With the EQUALS_ANY_REF constraint it is possible to compare the _values of properties_.
 It validates that the